 \begin{rem} In the above computations we have assumed that $N^\p$ is a true martingale.
-If $N^\p$ is only a local $(\p,\F_t)$-martingale, analogous computations can be done if one defines $\q$ as the F\"ollmer measure associated to $(\tilde{\rho}_t)$.
-In this case the random time $\sigma$ is "replaced" under $\q$ by the explosion time of $(\tilde{\rho}_t)$, which equals the $(\F_t)$-stopping time $T_0^{D^\p}$ $\q$-almost surely. \end{rem}
+If $N^\p$ is only a local $(\p,\F_t)$-martingale, analogous computations can be done if one defines $\q$ as the F\"ollmer measure associated with $(\tilde{\rho}_t)$.
+In this case the random time $\sigma$ is "replaced" under $\q$ by the explosion time of $(\tilde{\rho}_t)$, which is equal to the $(\F_t)$-stopping time $T_0^{D^\p}$ $\q$-almost surely. \end{rem}